-Notice: Do not exceed the correct level of engine oil in the sump.
-If there is too much engine oil, the excess must be drained to the correct level.
+Notice: Do not exceed the maximum level of engine oil in the sump.
+If the maximum is exceeded, the excess must be drained to the correct level.
 An excess of engine oil could cause the engine speed to increase rapidly without control.